someodd/someodd.github.io/phlog-mirror/_posts/2024-03-12-haskell-nix.md

 ---
-layout: post
-title: "Nix Flake a Haskell Project"
 date: 2024-03-12
-categories: notes
+tags:
+- haskell
-tags: haskell nix
+- nix
+title: Nix Flake a Haskell Project

 ---

 I wrote these notes because I wante to reduce the friction for myself and others to getting a Nix Flake working for their Haskell Project.